-where $\Gamma$ is the space of orientation-preserving re-parameterizations of curve domain $\mathcal{D}$, $\tilde{\mathbf{q}}^{(j)}$ denotes the re-scaling of $\mathbf{q}^{(j)}$ to unit length, $\circ$ operates by function composition, and $\vert\vert \cdot \vert\vert$ denotes the $\mathbb{L}^2$ norm.
+where $\Gamma$ is the space of orientation-preserving re-parameterizations of curve domain $\mathcal{D}$, $\tilde{\mathbf{q}}^{(j)}$ denotes the re-scaling of $\mathbf{q}^{(j)}$ to unit length, $\circ$ denotes function composition, and $\vert\vert \cdot \vert\vert$ denotes the $\mathbb{L}^2$ norm.
 In practice, this requires curves (and thus corresponding SRVFs) to be sampled by the same number of points, and optimization proceeds by alternating between finding the optimal rotation $\tilde{O} \in SO(2)$ conditional on a fixed re-parameterization $\tilde{\gamma} \in \Gamma$, and then finding the optimal re-parameterization $\tilde{\gamma} \in \Gamma$ conditional on a fixed rotation $\tilde{O}$ until a convergent pair is reached.
 Further details of this can be found in \cite{srivESA}.
-For the purpose of our discussion, it suffices to know that numerical solutions to Equation \eqref{eq:ElasticOpt} rely on curves to be sampled at an equal number of points, and can be poorly conditioned for noisy curves due to the computation of SRVFs, which involves numerical differentiation.
+For our purposes, it suffices to know that numerical solutions to Equation \eqref{eq:ElasticOpt} rely on curves to be sampled at an equal number of points, and can be poorly conditioned for noisy curves due to the computation of SRVFs, which involves numerical differentiation.